Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Related Work

-\textbf{Diffusion Model for Synthesizing Affordance Images.} While diffusion models~\cite{sohl2015deep_nonequilibriumthermodynamics, ddpm, ddim} excel at generating realistic images~\cite{Rombach_2022_CVPR, dalle2}, few address the generation of affordance images (i.e., inserting humans into images).
-Inpainting models~\cite{Rombach_2022_CVPR, RePaint}, while a common choice for human insertion, often compromise scene details, resulting in inconsistent affordance images.
-Image editing techniques~\cite{SDEdit, Prompt2Prompt, null_text_inversion} may offer an alternative but tend to prioritize style and struggle with creating new geometry.
-Affordance diffusion~\cite{Affordance-Diffusion} requires an additional layout network to specify the inpainting region before inserting a hand into the image, and affordance insertion~\cite{Affordance-Insertion} relies on a diffusion model using human images and masks as input, requiring additional training and limiting applicability.
+\textbf{Diffusion Model for Synthesizing HOI Images.} While diffusion models~\cite{sohl2015deep_nonequilibriumthermodynamics, ddpm, ddim} excel at generating realistic images~\cite{Rombach_2022_CVPR, dalle2}, few address the generation of 2D human-object pairs (\emph{i.e.}, HOI images).
+Inpainting models~\cite{Rombach_2022_CVPR, RePaint}, while a common choice for human insertion, often compromise scene details, resulting in images with false affordances.
+Image editing techniques~\cite{SDEdit, Prompt2Prompt, null_text_inversion} may offer an alternative but tend to prioritize style changes and struggle with creating new geometry.
+Recently, Ye \etal~\cite{Affordance-Diffusion} employs an additional layout network to determine the inpainting region, and Kulal \etal~\cite{Affordance-Insertion} trains a diffusion model on video clips to generate HOI images.
+In contrast to these approaches, we create HOI images by inpainting humans while maintaining the context of the original image, without additional network training.
+Concurrent work by Li \etal~\cite{genzi} introduces \textit{Dynamic Mask Inpainting}, which uses attention masks to change inpainting masks over timesteps to insert human into a rendered 3D scene, while we explicitly apply segmentation model to adapt the inpainting mask.